-Cash and cash equivalents were \$9.5 billion and \$7.7 billion as of January 31, 2020 and 2019, respectively.
-Our working capital deficit, defined as total current assets less total current liabilities, was \$16.0 billion and \$15.6 billion as of January 31, 2020 and 2019, respectively.
+Cash and cash equivalents were \$17.7 billion and \$9.5 billion as of January 31, 2021 and 2020, respectively.
+We maintained more cash at January 31, 2021 compared to January 31, 2020 in order to provide us with enhanced financial flexibility due to the uncertainties related to the COVID-19 pandemic.
+Our working capital deficit, defined as total current assets less total current liabilities, was \$2.6 billion and \$16.0 billion as of January 31, 2021 and 2020, respectively.
+The decrease in working capital deficit as compared to the previous fiscal year is primarily driven by the increase in cash and cash equivalents as well as the increase in current assets and current liabilities due to the classification of the Company's operations in the U.K. and Japan as held for sale.
 We generally operate with a working capital deficit due to our efficient use of cash in funding operations, consistent access to the capital markets and returns provided to our shareholders in the form of payments of cash dividends and share repurchases.

 We use intercompany financing arrangements in an effort to ensure cash can be made available in the country in which it is needed with the minimum cost possible.
 Additionally, from time-to-time, we repatriate earnings and related cash from jurisdictions outside of the U.S. Historically, U.S. taxes were due upon repatriation of foreign earnings.
 Due to the enactment of U.S. tax reform, repatriations of foreign earnings will generally be free of U.S. federal tax, but may incur other taxes such as withholding or state taxes.
-While we are awaiting anticipated technical guidance from the IRS and the U.S. Treasury department, we do not expect current local laws, other existing limitations or potential taxes on anticipated future repatriations of cash amounts held outside the U.S. to have a material effect on our overall liquidity, financial condition or results of operations.
+While we are awaiting anticipated technical guidance from the Internal Revenue Service ("IRS") and the U.S. Treasury Department, we do not expect current local laws, other existing limitations or potential taxes on anticipated future repatriations of cash amounts held outside the U.S. to have a material effect on our overall liquidity, financial position or results of operations.

-As of January 31, 2020 and 2019, cash and cash equivalents of \$2.3 billion and \$2.8 billion, respectively, may not be freely transferable to the U.S. due to local laws or other restrictions.
-Of the \$2.3 billion as of January 31, 2020, approximately \$0.6 billion can only be accessed through dividends or intercompany financing arrangements subject to approval of the Flipkart minority shareholders; however, this cash is expected to be utilized to fund the operations of Flipkart.
+As of January 31, 2021 and 2020, cash and cash equivalents of \$2.8 billion and \$2.3 billion, respectively, may not be freely transferable to the U.S. due to local laws or other restrictions.
+Of the \$2.8 billion as of January 31, 2021, approximately \$1.0 billion can only be accessed through dividends or intercompany financing arrangements subject to approval of the Flipkart minority shareholders; however, this cash is expected to be utilized to fund the operations of Flipkart.